Spring 2024 Term:

-Deadline to submit Spring Term applications/supporting documents is February 28, 2023.
+Deadline to apply and submit important documents is on February 28, 2024

 In order to obtain funds through SHEFA, applicants must be U.S. citizens or permanent residents, be enrolled in or accepted at an institution of higher learning, Northern Marianas Trades Institute or recognized trade institution by the SHEFA board and be able to prove one-year residency on Saipan prior to application date.
 Applicants must also be full-time students and maintain a 2.5 cumulative grade point average (CGPA) for those pursuing an academic degree and a 2.0 cumulative -grade point average for those pursuing a trade/vocational certificates.
 Upon certification of eligibility, recipients are required to complete, sign, and notarize a Memorandum of Agreement (MOA) which acknowledges their agreement to return to Saipan to provide services in either the public or private sector.
 Failure to adhere to the MOA should result in aid received being converted to an interest-bearing loan.
 SHEFA currently administers three types of financial assistance: Grant-in-Aid, Field of Study (priority fields) and Merit Incentive Award.
 Grant amounts vary by the type of financial assistance and whether the study is on Saipan or off-island.
 Maximum duration of eligibility for financial assistance per degree type: Less than 2 years -Trade/Vocational Certification, 2 Academic Years - Associate Degree, 4 Academic Years - Bachelors’ Degree, 2 Academic Years - Graduate Degree, 3 Academic Years - Advanced Degree.